arnnv/shl-recommendation-system/README.md

 - **LangGraph**: Orchestrates the recommendation workflow with multiple steps
 - **LangChain**: Connects the LLM components and provides document handling
-- **DeepSeek**: Powers the language understanding and reasoning components
+- **Claude 3.7 Sonnet**: Powers the language understanding and reasoning components
 - **OpenAI Embeddings**: Generates vector embeddings for semantic search
 - **Qdrant**: Vector database for storing and retrieving embeddings
 - **BM25**: Sparse retrieval algorithm for keyword-based search